CBO mandates banks to provide e-services for bulk payments

 CBO has been working with the relevant authorities to implement this initiative since 2019.

-However, due to coronavirus (Covid-19) pandemic, the deadline was extended several times.
-Now, it is decided to specify February 28, 2021 as a deadline for banks to stop receiving any salary transfer files by unsecure methods.
+However, due to coronavirus pandemic, the deadline was extended several times.
+Now, it is decided to specify February 28, 2021, as a deadline for banks to stop receiving any salary transfer files by insecure methods.

-CBO would like to draw the attention of all government and private agencies/companies that banks will not receive any salary orders and recurring payments by unsecure methods.
-All government and private agencies/companies must cooperate with banks and adhere to the above specified date to implement this initiative at the national level for the public interest. –ONA
+CBO would like to draw the attention of all government and private agencies/companies that banks will not receive any salary orders and recurring payments by insecure methods.
+All government and private agencies/companies must cooperate with banks and adhere to the above-specified date to implement this initiative at the national level for the public interest. — ONA